 HEALTH is a clinic within the Primary Care Division of Hasbro Children’s Hospital that seeks to improve the significant problem of childhood obesity and to prevent the comorbidities that ensue in later adolescence and young adulthood.
+Healthy eating and active living play a key role in maintaining a healthy lifestyle.

 Patients are referred to the HEALTH program by the pediatric residency team and primary care attending physicians.
 Residents then consult about patients they are treating, and patients are introduced to HEALTH, while at the same time participating in appointments with their primary care providers.
 Volunteers from Brown University serve as family and patient coaches during treatment.

-What to Expect at the Health Clinic
+What to Expect at the HEALTH Clinic

 Initial clinic visits begin with a motivational interview of the patient and family.
 This serves as the basis of the evaluation and treatment.
 Patients, families, and physicians work together to identify goals.
 Physicians take an individualized approach to every child, identify the specific needs, and develop a curriculum for each patient.
 Each child receives a customized action plan complete with activities and educational content for healthy eating and recommendations for staying active.
 This take-home material, including the goal sheets and activities, are reinforced by incentives and in-clinic educational activities.